shepmaster/rust-ffi-omnibus/site/string_arguments/index.md

 {% example src/main.py %}

-The ctypes library automatically converts Python strings to the appropriate C string.
+Python strings must be encoded as UTF-8 to be passed through the FFI boundary.

 ## Haskell